liyong042/luapb/README.md

 # luapb
- a protobuffer  plugin  for lua
+luapb is a google protocol buffers library for C without code generation.